 The trail to Deertrap Mountain starts at Stave Spring Trailhead.
 It follows the same route to Cable Mountain, then veers left at a junction 1.8 miles from the trailhead.
 Continue following the trail as it heads towards the rim of Zion Canyon.

 Deertrap Mountain’s first viewpoint offers expansive views stretching west to Zion Canyon’s entrance.
 The best viewpoint, however, is yet to come.
 Follow the path half a mile north to a rocky promontory with panoramic views of central Zion Canyon.
 Among the many outstanding features is a dramatic head-on view of Angels Landing.

-This fabulous viewpoint is reached via an easy, 2.2-mile (3.5-kilometer) trail that starts off Kolob Terrace Road.
+The fabulous viewpoint at Northgate Peaks is reached via an easy, 2.2-mile (3.5-kilometer) trail that starts off Kolob Terrace Road.
 Few hikes in Zion offer so much scenery with so little elevation change.
 If you’re traveling with children or not-so-strong hikers, Northgate Peaks is an excellent choice.

 The trail to Northgate Peaks starts at the Wildcat Canyon Trailhead.
 After hiking through the forest you’ll descend to a lava rock promontory with panoramic views.
 The twin Northgate Peaks frame a dramatic view of North Guardian Angel’s shark fin profile, with the cascading cliffs of West Zion beyond.

 Timber Creek Overlook is located in the remote Kolob Canyons section of Zion National Park.
 From the Kolob Canyons Visitor Center, it’s a 5.2-mile (8.4-kilometer) drive to Timber Creek Overlook.